Shakajiub/RetPro/README.md

 Links for Windows:

-Python 3.3.5 (should work with newer version without troubles) https://www.python.org/downloads/release/python-335
+Python 3.3.5 (should work with newer version without troubles)

+https://www.python.org/downloads/release/python-335

 Pygame 1.9.2

 https://bitbucket.org/pygame/pygame/downloads

-Has been tested on Debian as well, although I have no links
+Has been tested on Debian as well, although I have no links.